Ledig stilling på Universitetet i Oslo

 Partner companies include Equinor, TechnipFMC, Schlumberger, IBM, DNV-GL, Evry, Computas, Kadme, Numascale, Dolphin Interconnect, OSISoft, SAP and TechnipFMC.
 Academic partners are the University of Oxford, Simula Research Laboratory and NTNU.

 The aim of the centre is to provide a vehicle for delivering industrially-relevant, innovative research through collaboration between the centre’s partners and through associated projects.
 SIRIUS has a central role in the innovation ecosystem around the University of Oslo and the engineering, IT and oil companies in South-East Norway.

-Applications are invited for four positions in Informatics, to be based at the SIRIUS Centre for Research-Based Innovation, University of Oslo:
+Applications are invited for up to two positions in Informatics, to be based at the SIRIUS Centre for Research-Based Innovation, University of Oslo:

 No one can be appointed for more than one Postdoctoral Research Fellowship at the University of Oslo.
 Starting date as soon as possible.

 These positions are financed by the Research Council of Norway, Shell and Equinor in a project called PeTWIN: Whole-field Digital Twins for Production Optimization and Management.
 This is a joint Norway-Brazil project, where we will be collaborating with the Federal University of Rio Grande do Sul (UFRGS).
 The project has defined a common research program that will be done in collaboration with a consortium that consists of the University of Oslo, UFRGS, Equinor, Shell and Petrobras.

 More about the position